Teach mode is the presentation view of a Lesson that is designed to be used up the front of the classroom or with video

 Release the Lesson to the Class

 Teach mode focuses on a single Class when presenting, and so you can select which Class to view.
 If the Lesson is hidden to that Class, then you will also have the option to release it.
-If you don't want your students to jump ahead before you begin teaching the Lesson, then keep it hidden until you are ready to present.
+Keep it hidden until you are ready to present.

 At the top of the page, select which Class you are currently teaching from the Class selector menu.
 A note will appear next to the menu if the Lesson is currently hidden from the Class.
 Click the Release button and the Lesson will appear on your students' Lessons page instantly.

 Present videos and interactive content

 Some Lesson content is best served to everyone at once, rather than directing students to view it in their own time.
 Videos are excellent discussion starters, for example.
 Escape room simulations make excellent backdrops as you lead your students through the associated challenges.
 Internet bandwidth or content blocks might also be a consideration in schools where only teachers can view YouTube or Vimeo videos.